Governing Your Church

 (c) Term of Office of Delegates

-The term of office for any Delegate shall commence as of the date of his or her appointment as a Delegate by his or her Local Church or Association, as applicable, until the day which is immediately prior to the start date of the annual Meeting of Members in the year immediately following the year in which such Delegate was appointed.
+The term of office for any Delegate shall commence as of the date of his appointment as a Delegate by his Local Church or Association, as applicable, until the conclusion of the Meeting of Members for which such Delegate was appointed.
+[As inserted by By-law No. 6, adopted on June 12, 2021.]

 (d) Certification of Delegates